uc-cdis/heal-platform-sdk/heal/vlmd/README.md

 * Call the new extractor module from the `conversion.py` module
 * Add new file writing utilities if saving converted dictionaries in the new format
 * Create unit tests as needed for new code

-## CLI

-The CLI can be invoked as follows

-`heal [OPTIONS] COMMAND [ARGS]`

-For a list of VLMD commands and options run

-`heal vlmd --help`

-For example, the following can validate a VLMD file in csv format:

-`heal vlmd validate --input_file "vlmd_for_validation.csv"`

-The following would extract a json format VLMD file from a csv format input file and write a json file in the directory `output`:

-`heal vlmd extract --input_file "vlmd_for_extraction.csv" --title "The dictionary title" --output_dir "./output"`

-The `--title` option is required when extracting from `csv` to `json`.